Automated Table Reproduction via Code Generation: Benchmark

-The selected \papersetsize~papers cover a wide range of software engineering areas and programming languages.
-Specifically, we classify five papers as empirical studies, five as static analysis, two as security, two as dynamic analysis, two as software maintenance, one papers in each of fuzzing, mutation testing, model-based testing, mobile applications, program repair, test automation, and AI4SE.
-Notably, there is a possible under-representation of AI4SE and SE4AI techniques, which is mainly due to our exclusion of papers using non-public APIs and GPUs.
-Nevertheless, one paper~\cite{DBLP:conf/kbse/LeeJL24} makes use of classical machine learning techniques (Random Forest and XGBoost) and uses neither non-public APIs nor GPUs.
-In terms of programming languages, our selection covers Python (13x), Java (4x), Rust (2x), Scala (2x), OCaml (1x), and Bash (1x).
+The selected \papersetsize~papers cover a wide range of software engineering areas.
+Specifically, we classify five papers as empirical studies, five as static analysis, two as security, two as dynamic analysis, two as software maintenance, one paper in each of fuzzing, mutation testing, model-based testing, mobile applications, program repair, test automation, and defect prediction.